rdsea/bigdataincidentanalytics/REASONING.md

 #### Recurring Signals

-There are situations in which a certain event indicates an issue, but only if it occurrs more than once within a defined time-window.
-Normally, these cases could be solved by either depending on time-series-based alerts or by writing custom logic that only emits the event, the *Signal* if the given conditions are met.
+There are situations in which a certain event indicates an issue, but only if it occurs more than once within a defined time-window.
+Normally, these cases could be solved by either depending on time-series-based alerts or by writing custom logic that only emits the event - the *Signal* - if the given conditions are met.
 However, there may be cases where the last two solutions are infeasible, e.g. due to lack of control.
 If all we have are repeating logs, then we need a way to collect a set of them before actually firing a Signal.
 This is why, internally in the scope of the Reasoner and the Knowledge Graph, a Signal implicitly supports the behavior of being a thresholded, recurring one.
 It does so by offering two optional properties:

 * `threshold`: an integer value > 0, denoting the minimum number of occurrences required to interpret this Signal as truly activated
 * `coolDownSec`: an integer value > 0, specifying the number of seconds until two consecutive occurrences of the same Signal are associated with each other.
 In other words, `coolDownSec` defines a maximum duration between two occurrences to cause a `thresholdCounter` to be incremented.

 #### Example

 Based on the reference pipeline, suppose we want to create a Signal in the NiFi component if there is some issue with the MQTT connection.
 We observe that upon conncetion problems, the NiFi platform starts to spam log errors indicating the issue.
 Simply capturing the mentioned log as a conventional Signal would be unwise, because network fluctuations may happen and this would result in so-called false-positives.
 To be able to make the distinction between sudden, temporary non-issues and actual connection problems is required.
 For this, we can capture the log event as described in the [How to capture log-based signals](#how-to-capture-log-based signals) section and make use of the additionally supported properties by setting `threshold` to e.g. 10 and `coolDownSec` to e.g. 15.
-This would cause the Reasoner not to consider this Signal *activated* as long as the `thresholdCounter` doesn't reach the value of `threshold` (in this case 10).
+This would cause the Reasoner not to consider this Signal *activated* as long as the internally managed `thresholdCounter` doesn't reach the value of `threshold` (in this case 10).
 However, should the time difference between two consecutive instances of that Signal be greater than `coolDownSec` (in this case 15 seconds), then the counter is reset, thus substantially reducing the false-positive rate of activated Signals.

 In order to make use of this feature, for the time being these properties need to be manually set via the Neo4j Browser.